Scholarships

 Music

-Exceptional musicians without a 2nd study may be invited for audition; please contact Admissions.
-The Director of Music will review applications, and short-listed applicants will be invited back for further audition and assessment.
-Audition will involve the performances of both 1st study and 2nd study, as well as an interview and aural/sight-reading tests.
+The Director of Music and Head of Instrumental Music will review applications, and short-listed applicants will be invited to audition.
+This will involve performances on their first study instrument and second study where applicable, as well as an interview and some sight-reading.

 Choral